Grounding Kids: Reasons, Side Effects, And How To Do It

 Image: IStock

-Parents use grounding as a punishment or consequence for various reasons.
+Parents use grounding as a consequence or punishment for kids for various reasons.
 The following are the most common ones.

 1. Disobedience